sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

                     return;
                 }

-                // If our ping is low enough to forward-predict, immediately spawn and initialize the fake projectile. const uint32 FakeProjectileId = CrashPC->GenerateNewFakeProjectileId();
+                // If our ping is low enough to forward-predict (or we're on LAN), immediately spawn and initialize the fake projectile. const uint32 FakeProjectileId = CrashPC->GenerateNewFakeProjectileId();

                 // ...